cbc-sonarqube/PHP-Debby-sonar/README.md

 If multiple packages are found updatable in one run, it adds a single message for all.

 Getting started:

-It should contain a single `webhook` key.
-Get it from [Slack's App Directory](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks).

 1. [Install an incoming webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) on your team's channel.
 2. Copy the "Webhook URL", it looks like `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`.